therealestkevin/Transcriber/README.md

 ![8](https://user-images.githubusercontent.com/30887959/43978800-5d9dee60-9c9d-11e8-9be5-6ca07890ef2d.png)

 Here, there are options to upload files.
 You want to upload the .flac file you just converted.
 In the picture above, I uploaded a file called "output2.flac" to the bucket.
-Once you have done that, you can finally open up the .jar application that I have attached to this email.
-Download the jar file and simply run it by double clicking.
+Once you have done that, you can finally open up the .jar application that I have attached to repository under the name of "TranscriptionApplication" or you can open up the classes and download those if you are interested in the project.
+Anyway, download the jar file and simply run it by double clicking.
 You should be directed to a screen like this:

 ![9](https://user-images.githubusercontent.com/30887959/43978807-6595d132-9c9d-11e8-858e-3e1efd02a24f.png)